cs1msa/WPIplus/Collection Verticals (subsets)/Readme.md

 This vertical includes EP, WO, and US patent documents where all key text fields—**abstract**, **description**, and **claims**—are written in English.
 It is designed to support **prior-art search** and **natural language processing** applications.

-### 📑 Sample Subset
+### 📑 Sample Subset of "All English Text"
-📁 [60K Sample of "All English Text"](https://github.com/cs1msa/WPIplus/tree/main/Collection%20Verticals%20(subsets)/%23Sample(EPO%2CWO%2CUS)en-all%20-%20Created%20for%20Priot-Art%20Search%20Tasks)
+📁 [#Sample(EPO,WO,US)en-all](https://github.com/cs1msa/WPIplus/tree/main/Collection%20Verticals%20(subsets)/%23Sample(EPO%2CWO%2CUS)en-all%20-%20Created%20for%20Priot-Art%20Search%20Tasks)

 A sample subset of 60,000 documents from the above vertical.
 Ideal for quick experimentation.

 ---

-## 🧪 Stratified Samples for Classification Tasks
+## 🧪 Stratified Samples of #EP, #WO, #US Verticals for Classification Tasks
-📁 [Stratified Sample of #EP, #WO, #US](https://github.com/cs1msa/WPIplus/tree/main/Collection%20Verticals%20(subsets)/%23StratifiedSample(EPO%2CWO%2CUS)en-all%20-%20Created%20for%20Classification%20Tasks)
+📁 [#StratifiedSample(EPO,WO,US)en-all](https://github.com/cs1msa/WPIplus/tree/main/Collection%20Verticals%20(subsets)/%23StratifiedSample(EPO%2CWO%2CUS)en-all%20-%20Created%20for%20Classification%20Tasks)

 This vertical provides two stratified, balanced datasets derived from the EP, WO, and US core verticals.
 These datasets are structured for **supervised learning**, especially **classification tasks**.